InspireGroupNZ/chameleon-test/README.md

 This is a ruby on rails code challenge.
 It is a simple todo application.

+## Installation

+standard rails using 6.0.2.1.
+Make sure you have node >= 10 installed to run webpack which is needed from the front end.

+---

 it uses the basic rails new with webpack=react and a couple of front end library and devise for auth.

 The challenge involves 2 parts, a quick read and understand and a small amount of coding.
 We are looking